Find Relief from Eye Irritation

 - The water layer keeps the eye hydrated

-If any of the 3 layers are unstable, you may have evaporative dry eye.
+If any of the 3 layers are unstable, you may have dry eye.
+It’s usually a result of one of 2 underlying issues—aqueous deficiency or evaporative dry eye.

 If your dry eye disease is evaporative, you may also have meibomian gland dysfunction (MGD).
 The meibomian glands are tiny glands along the edges of the eyelids responsible for producing oil.
 This oil is a critical component of your tear film and keeps your tears from evaporating too quickly.